CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Initially, this small farmhouse may appear as another uninhabited dwelling.
 However, all doors are shut, and windows remain shuttered.
 ```

-The cottage's doors are securely barred from the inside, demanding a successful DC 20 Strength check to fogrekinibly open.
-Similarly, the shutters are barred from within, and they can be fogrekined open with a successful DC 15 Strength check.
+The cottage's doors are securely barred from the inside, demanding a successful DC 20 Lift Skill check to fogrekinibly open.
+Similarly, the shutters are barred from within, and they can be fogrekined open with a successful CL 3 Lift Skill check.

 Inside the house, six mudblood cultists are hidden.
 Four of them stand guard, with two in each room, while the rest rest in the larger chamber.
 These cultists wear black cloaks fashioned to resemble dragon wings and don black leather masks with stylized dragon horns.
 They are fluent in Common as well as Draconic.